Living On The Frontline

 If someone asked me to describe life in one word, that word would be...
 WAITING.

 Our whole life we are waiting for something.
-We're waiting for the dawn, birthday, holiday, train, children, summer, Friday, payment, vacation, recognition, dinner, enlightenment, love, new year, answer, smile, call, truth, destiny, death ...
+We're waiting for the dawn, birthday, holiday, train, children, summer, Friday, payment, vacation, recognition, dinner, enlightenment, love, new year, answer, smile, call, truth, destiny, death...

 I have stopped waiting for Godot.
+I live my life flying with open wings.

-Do you lead a perfect life?
+Do you want a perfect life?

-Are you living your life, waiting for the next moment to be even better than this one?
+the next moment to be even better than this one?
 Well...

 Nothing is serious!